-In 1996, Page and Brin collaborate on a pioneering “web crawler” concept curiously called BackRub.
+In 1996, Page and Brin collaborated on a pioneering “web crawler” concept curiously called BackRub.
 Some speculate that the early search engine’s nomenclature was a nod to retrieving backlinks.
-BackRub, which linked to Brin’s and Page’s 90s-tastic original homepages, lived on Stanford’s servers for more than a year, but eventually chews up too much bandwidth.
+BackRub, which linked to Brin’s and Page’s '90s-tastic original homepages, lived on Stanford’s servers for more than a year, but eventually chewed up too much bandwidth.

 3. Google is a play on the word “googol.”

 On Sept.
-15, 1997, over the BackRub title, Page and Brin register the domain name of their mushrooming project as Google, a twist on “googol,” a mathematical term represented by the numeral one followed by 100 zeros.
-The name hints at the seemingly infinite amount of data the brainy pair code their fledgling search engine to mine, make sense of and deliver.
-Many still wonder if Google is a misspelling of Googol.
+15, 1997, over the BackRub title, Page and Brin registered the domain name of their mushrooming project as Google, a twist on “googol,” a mathematical term represented by the numeral one followed by 100 zeros.
+The name hinted at the seemingly infinite amount of data the brainy pair code their fledgling search engine to mine, make sense of and deliver.
+Many wondered if Google is a misspelling of Googol.